smstalker/week4/README.md

 # week5
 Promineo bootcamp week5 assignment
-Assignement is to create a simple Menu App.
+Assignment is to create a simple Menu App.